rona-x/NYC_Crime_Analysis/README.md

 ### Project description

-In this project, we aim to analyze NYC crime events as well as hate crimes and provide the readers with static and interactive visualizations.
+In this project, we aim to analyze common criminal offenses as well as hate crime events in the New York City and provide the readers with static and interactive visualizations.

 **Link**: https://rona-x.github.io/NYC_Crime_Analysis/